html-next/flexi/README.md

 ### Layout Components

-Layout components allow you to utilize container based breakpoints instead of @media queries.
+Layout components allow you to use container based breakpoints instead of @media queries.

 ```hbs